iecology/glossary/glossary.md

 **Backup**:
 Regularly updated copies of your files, ideally stored in several different places, so that if access to or integrity of your data is disrupted for any reason (damage to computers due to accident or natural disaster, accidental or malicious deletion of files, damage to storage devices or servers), they can be restored.
 Online backup services are best supplemented by backups stored on personal equipment.
 Depending on circumstances, distributing encrypted copies to offsite storage sites by trading with others can be a wise strategy to carefully consider for your context.

 **Bridge Relay**:
-A Bridge Relay is a server in the Tor network that is not publicly announced.
+A Bridge Relay is a server in the Tor network that is not publicly announced and so harder to block.
 If you choose to use a bridge, the server can provide you with access to the Tor network even if Tor is blocked in your country or network.

 **Cookies**:
 Small files placed on your computer by websites that you visit to help customize your experience.
 They are used to manage website features such as logins and can also be used to track behavior on the web.
 While not all cookies are a security risk, if poorly implemented they can expose the information they contain.
 Read more about cookies [here](http://www.allaboutcookies.org/)